Brainz Magazine Articles

 What I am leading to is the fact that I have been forced to slow down this week.
 I cannot move or walk fast.
 It hurts!
 My body is telling me to move slowly or else.
 It’s very much like participating in a sustained walking meditation.
 Every movement and step is done deliberately with mindfulness.

 Even though it seems that I have wasted so much of my “vacation week” in recovery, not being able to get out of the house and enjoy my time off as I would have wanted, it has been a time to reflect and practice present moment awareness on a scale that I have not taken the opportunity to do before.

 I am grateful for the chance to slow down and take a fresh, different perspective on my situation.
 The surgery has given me the cause to experience life in a contrasting manner.
 I understand more fully the benefit of slowing down and viewing life in a mindful, deliberate way.

 There may be curves ahead that slow us down on our path but, we should welcome them with open arms.
 Sometimes, the events we consider as negative, ultimately have the most positive outcomes.
 Every day is a learning experience.
 I love life!

 Who’s the Boss Now?

 Let’s say you work for a large company and they have hired a new general manager.
 This GM is obnoxious, crude, demeaning, and a bigot, but he has vast experience with running big companies and making them profitable most of the time.

 You've never worked for a tyrant and you are petrified.
-Your biggest fears are that he will make many changes with the positions, schedules, pay plans and business operations as he has threatened to do before he was hired.
+Your biggest fears are that he will make many changes to the positions, schedules, pay plans, and business operations as he has threatened to do before he was hired.

 You and your coworkers are emotionally upset and concede to panic.
 You excitedly talk with each other and consider a demonstration outside the company’s entrance.
 You find yourself among about half the employees that are rebelling against the new GM.